-UEFA closes Bulgaria stadium for fan racism at England game
+Bulgaria punishment for soccer fan racism angers activists

-NYON, Switzerland (AP) — Bulgaria has been punished for the Nazi salutes and racist chanting of its soccer fans with an order to play a European Championship qualifying game in an empty stadium, although the team avoided expulsion from the competition.
+GENEVA (AP) — Bulgaria was punished Tuesday for the Nazi salutes and racist chanting of its soccer fans with an order to play a European Championship qualifying game in an empty stadium, although the team avoided expulsion from the competition.

-UEFA’s options to deal with the incidents in Sofia at a Euro 2020 qualifier against England could have removed Bulgaria from the playoffs in March.
+The punishment was criticized by anti-discrimination groups, who said it was too lenient.

-UEFA says its disciplinary panel also put Bulgaria on probation for two years.
-A repeat offense will trigger a stadium closure for a second competitive game.
+UEFA had the option to remove Bulgaria from the Euro 2020 playoffs in March, after the incidents in Sofia at a qualifier against England this month.

 Bulgaria fans made Nazi salutes and targeted monkey noises at England’s black players during a 6-0 loss two weeks ago.
 The game was twice stopped by the referee following UEFA guidelines to address discrimination.